nodejs/package-maintenance/docs/drafts/blog-201910-please-test-against-lts.md

 At the start of 2019, npm released a [list of top 1000 most downloaded packages](https://docs.google.com/spreadsheets/d/1lZDNYsLntwD2q9XaTw-XLuG0VpHH6cOV-Uoa7Y1aTSM/edit#gid=1745448509).
 We scanned that list to find that a large number of these packages have not been updated in over a year, but even if they have - they still did not include the latest Node.js LTS version (10.x at the time) in their Continuous Integration (CI) setup.<sup>1</sup>

 It is important to note, that CI providers, including Travis (the de facto standard<sup>2</sup> in JavaScript package ecosystem) **might not be using LTS** as the default.
 There is [work in progress to change this](https://github.com/travis-ci/travis-build/pull/1747), however it is a good time to double check your testing configuration - in October 2019 Node.js 12.x will become the active LTS version and 13.x will be released.
-At the end of December 2019 Node.js 8.x will reach end-of-life.
+At the end of December 2019 Node.js 8.x will reach end-of-life.<sup>3</sup>

 ## Why

 The [release schedule](https://nodejs.org/en/about/releases/) of Node.js is set up to have a new release with breaking changes every 6 months.
 According to [semver](https://semver.org), each such release increments the major version number.
 Even-numbered releases (10, 12, etc) receive "long-term support" (30 months) and because of that only LTS versions are recommended to be used in production applications.

-While library authors are free to chose any support policy<sup>3</sup> they prefer, their libraries are likely to be used in one of up to 3 supported LTS versions.
+While library authors are free to chose any support policy<sup>4</sup> they prefer, their libraries are likely to be used in one of up to 3 supported LTS versions.
 We recommend to include all of these versions in the CI test matrix.
 At the time of writing this would mean Node.js 8 and 10.
 By January 2020 this will become 10 and 12.

 Odd-numbered (11, 13, etc) Node.js releases typically become unsupported after 6 months when a new even-numbered release is made available.
-While it is generally recommended that production applications do not use non-LTS Node.js versions, for library authors the recommendation is different - we'd like to encourage you to include the Current version (at the time of writing - 12, in January 2020 - 13) in the test matrix, as this can serve as an advance warning for both - library authors and Node.js maintainers<sup>4</sup>.
+While it is generally recommended that production applications do not use non-LTS Node.js versions, for library authors the recommendation is different - we'd like to encourage you to include the Current version (at the time of writing - 12, in January 2020 - 13) in the test matrix, as this can serve as an advance warning for both - library authors and Node.js maintainers<sup>5</sup>.

 The above recommendation is for the minimal set of versions that should be supported - if it is an option at all, we'd like to encourage everyone to support older versions as well.